 EMH believers think that the share price of stocks and market capitalization are accurate reflections of value.
-Value investors think the market reflects investors’ opinions and not an accurate assessment of value.
+Value investors think the market reflects investors’ opinions and is not an accurate value assessment.
 EMH believers think Mr. Market is always right, while value investors think Mr. Market is insane.

-An Emerging Market is a nation with an expanding economy with a growing presence in international markets.
+An Emerging Market is a nation with an expanding economy and a growing international market presence.
 Many Emerging Markets are countries that have historically refused to participate in international markets.
 Some Emerging Markets are former Communist and socialist countries turning capitalist.

 Examples of Emerging Markets include India, Africa, the Middle East, Russia, and Brazil.
 Emerging Market stocks are popular because of China’s massive economic growth in recent years.
 China was an Emerging Market, but it is now the world’s largest or second-largest economy.